manjav/particular/README.md

 </p>

 ### Overview
-The <b>Particular</b> is a high performance particle effects flutter widget that can configure  bot with `config.json` and programatically.
+The <b>Particular</b> is a high performance particle effects flutter widget that can configure  bot with `config.json` and programmatically.

 ### Samples:
 |Meteor|Galaxy|Snow|Firework|